I am miserable

 This story is the beginning of my healing journey.
 The realization that not only was something very wrong in my relationship but I had to do something before I lost myself completely.

-If any of this sounds familiar to you, have a look at the next step to my healing, in Step Two.
+If any of this sounds familiar to you, have a look at the next phase of my healing, in Phase Two.